Robinborg/invoice_program/README.md

 ## Use
 The program uses an event loop to navigate the server and for creating the invoices.

+The main.py is in src folder

+    cd src

 *Example invoice with command:*

     python3 main.py -sample-invoice